What time zone is our data based on?

 How is my default country filter determined?
 Can I change it?

-If you have multiple country filters worldwide, worldwide will be the default active country filter when you use the PRO.
+If you have multiple country filters worldwide, worldwide will be the default active country filter.
 However, if you don't have worldwide, the default country filter is the first one listed in your subscription Information section under Account Settings.

 What is the "Paid Referrals" Ad Network under Ad Monetization?

 "Paid Referrals" is just a general phrase to indicate the share of all Ad Networks that were not identified by Similarweb (that did not appear in our list of known Ad Networks).